unsignedzero/simpleShell/README.md

 ## Version/Changelog #

+* Added default file permissions on the open.
 * Added more includes to resolve Travis-CI build issue.
 * Output file that not be accessible.
 Touched first.
 * Creating tests for Travis-CI.